syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 ### Android

-The Android platform does not require any additional configurations to render the Signature Pad.
+The Android platform does not require any additional configurations to render the SignaturePad.

-N> Signature Pad support has not been provided for UWP Platform.
+> Note: SignaturePad support has not been provided for the UWP platform.

-## Adding a namespace
+## Adding a Namespace

-Add the following namespace.
+Add the following namespace to your project.

 {% tabs %}